DavidMertz/RegEx_Puzzles/book.md

 >>> [m[0] for m in re.findall(pat7, txt)]
 ['yex', 'xenomorphically', 'xylology', 'yunx', 'xerochasy']
 ```
-In this solution, there is a little bit of Python specific detail in the
+In this solution, there is a little bit of Python-specific detail in the
 function API.
 The function `re.findall()` returns tuples when a pattern
 contains multiple groups.
 Group 1 will be the whole word, but one or
 the other of group 2 and 3 will be blank, i.e.:

 ```python
 >>> re.findall(pat7, txt)
 [('yex', '', 'yex'),